-South Korea's F-5 (permanent residency) visa has 27 sub-types — making it one of the most complex but also most flexible permanent residency systems in the world.
+South Korea's (permanent residency) visa has 27 sub-types — making it one of the most complex but also most flexible permanent residency systems in the world.
 There is a pathway for almost every type of long-term resident: workers, investors, spouses, ethnic Koreans, people with exceptional talent, and more.
 The challenge is knowing which path applies to you and how to meet its specific requirements.
 This guide explains all the major F-5 pathways, their key criteria, and which is fastest for different situations.

 Regardless of which F-5 sub-type you pursue, most pathways require: (1) a minimum period of continuous residence in Korea; (2) sufficient income — typically above the previous year's per capita GNI or a specified multiple thereof; (3) Korean language ability — at least TOPIK Level 2 (or KIIP Level 4 completion) for most pathways; (4) basic Korean civic knowledge (waived if you complete KIIP Level 5); (5) no serious criminal record or immigration violations; and (6) stable housing.
 The specific thresholds vary by sub-type — these are the floors, not the only requirements.